 Warrants can be confusing.
 There are different types and what it means isn’t clear to someone who’s not a lawyer or who’s never had a warrant out on the them before.
-When you have a warrant out, it should be taken seriously.
+When you have a warrant out for arrest, it should be taken seriously.

 In many cases, you can be detained if your name is looked up in the records and you’re found to have an outstanding arrest warrant.
 This could happen if you go through a traffic stop or you witness an accident and are asked some questions by an attending police officer.

 Here we look at details surrounding warrants and how to deal with them.
 Do you know what are the common search warrant exceptions?
 Keep reading to know more.

 An arrest warrant is issued by a court when there’s sufficient evidence that a crime was committed.
 A police officer or a police detective will often make a request of the court to issue an arrest warrant.
 Under this situation, when you’re in police custody, you’ll be held until a release hearing, an arraignment or another proceeding.
 No bail is possible before a hearing occurs.

 With a bench warrant, these are a little different.
 The court has issued it, but it is initiated by the court not the police.
 They happen for a variety of reasons including a probation violation, failure to pay child support, non-completion of community service, not appearing as a witness or for a number of other reasons too.
 Should you be picked up due to an outstanding bench warrant, it’s often the case that you’ll stay in jail until there’s a hearing in court.
 There might also be court fees to pay and any bond would be higher than normal due to the circumstances.

 What happens if you get an out of state warrant for arrest?
 Keep reading to know more.

 What Can You Do If You Have a Warrant Out?